bmkramer/covid19_preprints_published/README.md

 *[work in progress]*

-This repository contains code used to extract details of the COVID-19 related preprints that are linked to published journal articles, and visualize their distribution over time.
-Work building on [COVID-19 Preprints](https://github.com/nicholasmfraser/covid19_preprints) by [Nicholas Fraser](https://orcid.org/0000-0002-7582-6339) and [Bianca Kramer](https://orcid.org/0000-0002-5965-6560)
+This repository contains code used to extract details of the COVID-19 related preprints that are linked to published journal articles, and visualize their distribution over time (building on [COVID-19 Preprints](https://github.com/nicholasmfraser/covid19_preprints) by [Nicholas Fraser](https://orcid.org/0000-0002-7582-6339) and [Bianca Kramer](https://orcid.org/0000-0002-5965-6560))

 The process for collecting preprint metadata is documented fully [here](covid19_preprints_published.Rmd).
 In general terms, preprint metadata harvested from Crossref were enriched with data on linked published journal articles using the metadata field `relation.is-preprint-of` in Crossref.